Eviction for mortgage arrears

 If your mortgage provider tries to repossess your home before 31 October 2020, get help from your nearest Citizens Advice.

 If you had a court deadline after 27 March 2020

 Your deadline will now be after 23 August 2020.
 For example if the court gave you 14 days to complete a form on 20 March 2020, you’d have used 7 days by 27 March 2020.
 You’d then have another 7 days to complete it from 23 August 2020.

 It’s important you meet your deadline.
 If you’re not sure when it is, contact the court or your solicitor or adviser if you have one.

 - what must happen before your mortgage lender can evict you

 - how you may be able to avoid eviction and keep your home

-- what happens during an eviction for mortgage arrears and when your property can be seized
+- what happens during an eviction for mortgage arrears and what the bailiffs are allowed to do

 - whether you should just hand back your keys to your mortgage lender before you're evicted